 Learning pottery can also help with concentration, dexterity, reducing physical pain and everyday stresses and worries.Pottery It’s a way to let yourself go, learn something new and make new friends

 The courses will cover different hand building methods, surface decoration, colour application and glazing.

-Classes are 3 hours long and aimed to provide a creative, relaxed and supportive environment where students can develop practical and technical skills.
+Adult Classes are 3 hours long and aimed to provide a creative, relaxed and supportive environment where students can develop practical and technical skills.